couchbase/kv_engine/docs/HiFi_MFU_eviction_policy.md

 The agePercentage is used to select a given age from the age histogram.
-The threshold returned from the histogram is used to define the minimum age that an item can be condidered for eviction.
+The threshold returned from the histogram is used to define the minimum age that an item can be considered for eviction.
 For example if histogram when selected at 30% returns the value 10, then only those items that have an age >= to 10 will be eligible of eviction.
 Those below the threshold are considered too young for eviction.